mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Introduction

 \section{Introduction}

-We present \pkg{mgm}, an \proglang{R}-package for the estimation of (time-varying) k-order Mixed Graphical Models (MGMs) and (time-varying) mixed Vector Autoregressive (mVAR) models with an arbitrary set of lags.
+We present \pkg{mgm}, an \proglang{R}-package for the estimation of (time-varying) $k$-order Mixed Graphical Models (MGMs) and (time-varying) mixed Vector Autoregressive (mVAR) models with a specified set of lags.
 The package is available from the Comprehensive R Archive Network (CRAN) at \url{http://CRAN.r-project.org/}.
-In this paper we introduce these models, discuss algorithms to estimate them, and present a number of fully reproducible code examples that show how to use the implementation of these algorithms provided by \pkg{mgm}.
+In this paper we introduce these models, discuss algorithms to estimate them, and present a number of fully reproducible code examples that show how to use the implementations provided by \pkg{mgm}.

 Graphical models have become a popular way to abstract complex systems and gain insights into relational patterns among observed variables in a large variety of disciplines such as statistical mechanics \citep{Albert_statistical_2002}, biology \citep{friedmanusing2000}, genetics \citep{Ghazalpour_integrating_2006}, neuroscience \citep{huang_learning_2010} and psychology \citep{Borsboom_Network_2013}.
-In many of these situations the dataset of interest consists of \textit{mixed variables} such as binary, categorical, ordinal, counts, continuous and/or skewed continuous amongst others.
-Take internet-scale marketing data as an example, where it is of interest to relate variables such as clicked links (categorical), time spent on websites (possibly exponential), browsing history (categorical), social media postings (count), friends in social networks (count), and many others.
-In a medical context, one could be interested in interactions between person characteristics such as sex (binary) or age (continuous), frequencies of behaviors (count), taking place of events (categorical) and the dose of a drug (continuous).
+In many of these applications the dataset of interest consists of \textit{mixed variables} such as binary, categorical, ordinal, counts, continuous and/or skewed continuous amongst others.
+One example is internet-scale marketing data, where it is of interest to relate variables such as clicked links (categorical), time spent on websites (possibly exponential), browsing history (categorical), social media postings (count), friends in social networks (count), and many others.
+In a medical context, one could be interested in interactions between person characteristics such as gender (categorical) or age (continuous), frequencies of behaviors (count), taking place of events (categorical) and the dose of a drug (continuous).